nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 361
 00:20:40,630 --> 00:20:43,654
-[SPEAKER_02]: It'll either be the check smith or
+[SPEAKER_02]: It'll either be the Checksmith or

 362
 00:20:43,634 --> 00:20:49,273
-[SPEAKER_01]: Yeah, check smith will take two weeks for sure to knock all that out.
+[SPEAKER_01]: Yeah, Checksmith will take two weeks for sure to knock all that out.

 363
 00:20:49,253 --> 00:20:50,964